-For ladies who love watersports, the O'Neill Women's Reactor 3/2mm Back Zip Full Wetsuit might just be your cup of tea.
+For female surfers the O'Neill Women's Reactor 3/2mm Back Zip Full Wetsuit might just be what you're looking for.

-Packed with useful features and specifically designed for the female body, this gear has been consistently getting high ratings from buyers which is a testament to its quality, which, in turn, earns it a spot in this best wetsuit list.
+Packed with useful features and specifically designed for the female body-type, this wetsuit has been consistently getting high ratings from buyers, a testament to its quality, which, in turn, earns it a spot in this best wetsuit list.

-This is a full wetsuit which means that it would prevent heat loss better and is a better fit for colder waters.
+This is a full wetsuit which means that it prevents heat loss better and is a better fit for colder waters.
 You'll be thankful for a full-body suit in cases where you suddenly find yourself immersed in ice-cold water - which is a more likely event on the shoulder periods either side of the summertime.
 In these temperatures shorty wetsuits will often not be guard against hypothermia.

-This wetsuit is affordable but does not lack out in the performance department.
+While this wetsuit is affordable it's not lacking in the performance department.
 The Reactor 2/2mm Full Suit features wind-blocking panels in the chest and back areas which protects the user and keep your core temperature within comfortable levels even when you're sat out back in the lineup waiting for the next set to come along.

 While its material is super stretchy and comfortable, the wetsuit is, at the same time, surprisingly durable.
-It has durable knee pads that are abrasion resistant so you’ll be able to enjoy your suit for a longer period of time without the wear and tear of other wetsuit types.
+It has durable knee and chest pads that are abrasion resistant so you’ll be able to enjoy paddling out in your suit for a longer period of time without the wear and tear of other wetsuit types.

 Rated by: Thomas

 We’ve already included the women’s version of this product so it’s only fair for the boys to get their share.
-If you are looking for a product that offers good performance, comfort, and durability without breaking the bank, then the O'Neill Men's Reactor 3/2mm Back Zip Full Wetsuit is perfect you.
+If you are looking for a product that offers good performance, comfort, and durability without breaking the bank then, like the female equivalent, the O'Neill Men's Reactor 3/2mm Back Zip Full Wetsuit could be perfect you.

 The suit is so popular for among both male and female surfers that we’ve included it in this best wetsuit roundup as well.
-The Men’s Reactor 3/2 mm is perfect for men with an active lifestyle as it is suitable for a variety of watersports such as paddle-boarding, kayaking, surfing, bodyboarding, and kayaking.
+The Men’s Reactor 3/2 mm is perfect for for someone with ranging interests and an active lifestyle as it is suitable for a variety of watersports such as paddle-boarding, surfing, bodyboarding, and even white water kayaking.

-Just like the female version, the O'Neill Men's Reactor 3/2mm is a full body wetsuit meant to protect your body against heat loss.
-However, it does so without compromising mobility or comfort.
-With its highly flexible 3/2 mm neoprene, the suit adjusts to your body’s shape for a comfortable fit and its flat seam construction ensures that no chafing occurs.
+Just like the female version, the O'Neill Men's Reactor 3/2mm is a full body wetsuit meant to protect your body against heat loss in colder waters, however, it does so without compromising mobility or comfort.
+With its highly flexible 3/2 mm neoprene material the suit adjusts to your body’s shape for a comfortable fit, and its flat seam construction ensures that minimal chafing occurs.

 Body movement remains totally unrestricted, thanks to the flexible neoprene in the shoulders and sleeves areas.
-This allows wearers to enjoy the water activities to the fullest without feeling still or uncomfortable.
+This allows wearers to enjoy their water activities to the fullest without feeling still or uncomfortable.

 Rated by: Thomas

-The NeoSport has been in the wetsuit business for decades now and has produced high-quality products over the years.
+The NeoSport brand of wetsuits has been in the business for decades now and is known for producing high-quality products over the years.

-It should come as no surprise then if one of the products, the NeoSport Wetsuits Men's Premium Neoprene 5mm Full Suit, would make it to this best wetsuit list.
+It should come as no surprise so see one of their products, the NeoSport Men's Premium Neoprene 5mm Full Suit, would make it to this best wetsuit list.

-The NeoSport Wetsuits Men’s Premium is a full body wetsuit designed to give you optimal protection against heat loss while in the water.
-It is classified as a multi-sport suit which means that it is suitable for all types of water sports.
+At 5mm in thickness this NeoSport full body wetsuit is designed to give you optimal protection against heat loss while in the water.
+It is classified as a multi-sport suit which means that it is suitable for all types of water sports, not just surfing.

-While it is durable, comfort is never an issue.
+While it is thick and durable comfort is not an issue.
 The material used is premium 5 mm neoprene for which is soft and flexible.
-Most importantly this wetsuit has the capability to maintain ideal core warmth in both warm and cooler waters.
+Most importantly this wetsuit has the capability to maintain ideal core warmth in both cold and somewhat warmer waters.

 The suit features extra protection in areas that need it most.
 For instance, it has thermal-bonded knee pads for enhanced durability while maintaining enough flexibility for movement.

-For extra insulation, the suit has glued and sewn seams.
-Adjustable Velcro collar seal ensures the perfect fit for all users preventing unnecessary heat loss.
+For extra insulation, the suit has glued and sewn seam, and the adjustable velcro collar seal ensures the perfect fit for all users preventing unnecessary heat loss.

 The NeoSport Wetsuit is also very easy to put on with its #10 YKK back zipper which is also heavy duty for durability.
-It also features Lycra trimmed ankles and wrists areas.
+Topping out the package it features lycra trimmed ankles and wrists areas.

 If you’re looking for a great buy at an affordable price, then this suit is perfect for you.
-Since it is a multi-sports suit, it is suitable for all types of water activities such as triathlons, scuba diving, and general watersports.
+Since it is a multi-sports suit, it is suitable for all types of water activities including triathlons, scuba diving, and other more general watersports.

 Rated by: Thomas

-Not every water sports enthusiast want the same thing from their wetsuits.
-But if you are one of those who prioritize speed above everything else but is not willing to spend too much, then the TYR SPORT Men's Hurricane Wetsuit Category 1 could be the suit you are looking for.
+Not every water sports enthusiast wants the same thing from their wetsuits.
+But if you are one of those who prioritize speed above everything else, though is still on a bit of a budget, then the TYR SPORT Men's Hurricane Wetsuit Category 1 could be the suit you are looking for.

-The TYR Sport Hurricane wetsuit line is specifically designed to give you the maximum performance in terms of speed on the water.
+The TYR Sport Hurricane wetsuit line is specifically designed to give you the maximum performance in terms of speed in the water.

-Its Cat 5, for instance, is probably one of the most popular speed-focused suits on the market which makes it a favorite among those who can afford its rather high-end price tag, a fitting entrant to this best wetsuit rundown.
+TYR Sports Cat 5, for instance, is probably one of the most popular speed-focused suits on the market, which makes it a favorite among those who can afford its rather high-end price tag.

-Fortunately, the brand understood that not everyone can afford the Tyr Hurricane Category 5 wetsuit.
-The company then partnered with triathlete Andy Potts to come up with a more streamlined version of the higher end models of the series.
-The result is the TYR SPORT Men's Hurricane Wetsuit Category 1, a triathlon suit that incorporated some of the design elements of its higher-end cousins giving it superb performance while remaining affordable.
+Fortunately, the brand understood that not everyone can afford or needs the TYR Hurricane Category 5 wetsuit, so the company has partnered with triathlete Andy Potts to come up with a more streamlined version of the higher end models of their series.
+The result is the TYR Sport Men's Hurricane Wetsuit Category 1, a triathlon suit that incorporated some of the design elements of its higher-end cousins giving it superb performance while remaining affordable.

 This superb speed in the water is made possible by the greatly reduced drag.
-The suit features a speed wrap paneling with its lightweight neoprene material which improves buoyancy and decreasing drag allowing you to glide through the water with ease.
+The suit features a speed wrap paneling with its lightweight neoprene material which improves buoyancy while decreasing drag, allowing you to glide through the water with ease.

 Propelling yourself in the water is also made easier with the suits’ free range-of-motion zones.
-With your movement unrestricted, you can swim with ease.
+With your movement unrestricted, you can concentrate on your stroke andswim with ease.

 The TYR SPORT Men's Hurricane Wetsuit Category 1 is made from the Yamamoto Ultra Durable Coated neoprene.
 The suit’s thickness varies between 1.5 mm to 5 mm depending on the area.
-The perfect suit for novice triathlon athletes and those jsut looking to get in shape to help with their paddling on surfing days.
+This make it the perfect suit for novice triathlon athletes and those jsut looking to get in shape to help with their paddling on surfing days.